TechnologyRediscovery/codenforce/docs/inspections/fins.md

 ![choose space type](img/newfins_selectSpace.png)

 ### Whole house space type
 You cannot add or remove checklist items from this dialog.
-Many towns have decided to include a space type called something like "Whole house" or "all ordinances" in each checklist so that inspectors can always access each ordinance during an inspection if their space-specific checklists do not include a required ordinance.
+Many towns have decided to include a space type called something like "Whole house" or "all ordinances" in each checklist which contains all ordinances in the town's codebook.
+This allows inspectors to always access uncommonly enforced ordinances during an inspection if their space-specific checklist space types do not include a required ordinance.

 Also note that the checklist backing each inspection is determined at the very beginning of the inspection process and cannot be changed by browser users.
+If you chose an incorrect checklist, deactivate your inspection using the **Transfer and deactivation** panel in the lower left column of the inspection profile.
+Then make a fresh new inspection with the desired checklist.

 ## Inspect the space checklist {#conduct}
 After choosing a space type to inspect, the all-important **Inspect ordinances** dialog appears in which users  input checklist item outcomes (pass/violate) and include textual descriptions of inspection findings.
 Click the blue **Save and continue to photos** button in the upper left corner to proceed.